w4bo/markdown/README.md

 and distribute them together.
 This way your document can be portably typeset on legacy TeX distributions.

+# Contributing #

+Apart from the example markdown documents and tests, which are placed in the `examples/` and `tests/` directories, the complete source code and documentation of the package are placed in the `markdown.dtx` document, following the literate programming paradigm.

+When the file `markdown.ins` is interpreted using a Unicode-aware TeX engine, such as XeTeX (`xetex markdown.ins`) or LuaTeX (`luatex markdown.ins`), several files are produced from the `markdown.dtx` document.
+In `markdown.dtx`, the boundaries between the produced files are marked up using a XML-like syntax provided by the [DocStrip][] plain TeX package.

+Running the [LaTeXMK][LaTeXMK] tool on the `markdown.dtx` file (`latexmk -pdf markdown.dtx`) typesets the documentation.
+In `markdown.dtx`, the documentation is placed inside TeX comments and marked up using the [ltxdockit][] LaTeX document class.
+Support for typesetting the documentation is provided by the [doc][] LaTeX package.

+ [DocStrip]:  https://ctan.org/pkg/docstrip   (docstrip – Remove comments from file)
+ [LaTeXMK]:   https://ctan.org/pkg/latexmk    (latexmk – Fully automated LaTeX document generation)
+ [ltxdockit]: https://ctan.org/pkg/ltxdockit  (ltxdockit – Documentation support)
+ [doc]:       https://ctan.org/pkg/doc        (doc – Format LaTeX documentation)

 # Further information #

 For further information, consult: